FarronF/limerick-council-meetings/meetings/2021/09/27-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 5th July 2021.md

 City Centre to follow in September/October of this year.
 Both these schemes

-converge in the City Centre at O’Callaghan Strand/Clancy Strand and Honan’s--- 14
+converge in the City Centre at O’Callaghan Strand/Clancy Strand and Honan’s
+---
+14

 Quay respectively.
 Cycle connectivity between the two schemes is provided